Thylacine: Decline and extinction in Tasmania

-The thylacine held the status of endangered species until the 1980s.
-International standards at the time stated that an animal could not be declared extinct until 50 years had passed without a confirmed record.
+Although there had been a conservation movement pressing for the thylacine's protection since 1901, driven in part by the increasing difficulty in obtaining specimens for overseas collections, no protections came into force until 1936.
+Official protection of the species by the Tasmanian government was introduced on 10 July 1936, 59 days before the last known specimen died in captivity.
+The thylacine held the status of endangered species until the 1980s, because international standards at the time stated that an animal should not be declared extinct until 50 years had passed without a confirmed record.
 Since no definitive proof of the thylacine's existence in the wild had been obtained for more than 50 years, it met that official criterion and was declared extinct by the International Union for Conservation of Nature in 1982 and by the Tasmanian government in 1986.
 The species was removed from Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 2013.